Seven most-asked questions about hiking the Inca Trail

 inca pic 3

-when night falls you'll camp under the same stars as the ancient Incas
+When night falls you'll camp under the same stars as the ancient Incas

-4: How much am I carrying and what should I pack?
+5: How much am I carrying and what should I pack?

 All of our itineraries include specific packing lists and tips.
 The higher altitude means it can feel quite cold, especially at night, so layers and a warm hat and gloves are essential.
 During your trek briefing you can rent sleeping bags, mats and walking poles or bring your own.
 All of your essentials like your binoculars, camera and cash stay on you in your daypack and everything else (up to 6 kg maximum per person) is carried by our team.
 Packing light but right is wise and we can’t sing enough praises about a quick dry towel, headlamp and extra batteries for your must-have electronics.
 You’ll also need rain gear, liners to waterproof bags and a travel pillow.
 Again, we’ve got handy lists at the ready!